 Janet Wentworth, the daughter of landscape painters and dedicated painting teachers, began her involvement in art at an early age.
 She first pursued her formal education at the Art Institute of Boston, then in New York City; earning a B.F.A. degree from Parsons School of Design and a M.F.A. in painting from Brooklyn College.
 Her early art career included book illustration for major publishers such as HarperCollins, McGraw-Hill, Little Brown & Co. and Houghton Mifflin & Co.
-While illustrating books, she continued to pursue her passion for fine art, especially figure drawing and painting, by studying at the National Academy School of Fine Art and the Art Student’s League of New York.
-Mentors included Harvey Dinnerstein, Robert Beverly Hale and Ted Seth Jacobs.
+While illustrating books, she continued to pursue her passion for fine art, especially figure drawing and painting, by studying at the National Academy School of Fine Art and the Art Student’s League of New York with Harvey Dinnerstein, Robert Beverly Hale and Ted Seth Jacobs.

 While studying art abroad in France and Italy with Jack Beal, Sondra Freckelton, and Sigmund Abeles via the La Napoule Art Foundation Scholarships, Janet traveled throughout western Europe visiting over two dozen of the continent’s most renowned art museums.
 These studies were pivotal in further synthesizing her ideas in depicting the human form.
 Upon returning to New York City, she was invited to join the faculty of the National Academy School of Fine Art where she taught drawing and painting for almost a decade.
 In 2005, Janet joined the art department of the State University of New York, Oneonta, where she currently teaches figure drawing.
 She resides and maintains an art studio in Delhi, New York.